stacks-network/stacks-core/docs/subdomains.md

 #### Supported Core / Resolver Endpoints

-Generally, domain endpoints are not aware of subdomains (only endpoint aware of subdomains is `/v1/users/<foo.bar.tld>`)
+Generally, domain endpoints are not aware of subdomains (only endpoint aware of subdomains is `/v1/users/<foo.bar.tld>` and `/v1/names/<foo.bar.tld>`)

-This means that search, login, and 'names owned by address X' queries are *not* yet supported.
-Support for these requires varying levels of engineering, with login and zonefile lookups being the easiest to support, while names owned by address X lookups will require that the resolver subdomain cache be greedily populated rather than lazily.
+This means that search and 'names owned by address X' queries are *not* yet supported.
+Support for these requires varying levels of engineering--- names owned by address X lookups will require that the resolver subdomain cache be greedily populated rather than lazily.

-The lookup works just like a normal lookup -- it returns the user's profile object:
+The lookups work just like normal -- it returns the user's profile object:

 ```